Semantic-Org/Semantic-UI-React/.github/CONTRIBUTING.md

 ### Define _meta

 Every component has a static property called `_meta`.
 This object defines the component.
-The values here are used for handling props, generated documentation, generated test cases and some utilities.
+The values here are used for generated documentation, generated test cases and some utilities.

 Here's an example `_meta` object: